ucdavis-bioinformatics-training/2023-June-Single-Cell-RNA-Seq-Analysis/data_analysis/scRNA_Workshop-PART5_with_quizzes.md

 buildQuiz(myQuestions1, quizContainer1);
 submitButton1.addEventListener('click', function() {showResults(myQuestions1, quizContainer1, resultsContainer1);});
 </script>

-## Challenge Questions
-If you have extra time:

-1. Rerun the enrichment analysis for the molecular function (MF) ontology.
-2. Think about how you write code to repeat the above enrichment analysis for every cluster (hint: ?base::sapply).

 # 2. Model-based DE analysis in limma
 [limma](https://bioconductor.org/packages/release/bioc/html/limma.html) is an R package for differential expression analysis of bulk RNASeq and microarray data.
 We apply it here to single cell data.